cwelect1/familycalendar/README.md

 - clientId: a unique string identifying the client application.
 - audience: set to https://auth0-jwt-authorizer.

-3. Change directory into the frontend code, and run the NPM installation:
+3. Run the NPM installation:

 ```
 cd ../frontend